 Another important part of evaluating a site is to get people with disabilities involved in the process.
 Some may have insights that other users will not.

 For a complete procedure of website evaluation you have to go to the W3C – Web Accessibility Initiative page.

 Although a little outdated, the WAI also provides a comprehensive checklist of accessibility guidelines (WCAG 1.0) and an useful template for the final accessibility report.
-They really thought of everything!Leave a Comment
+They really thought of everything!One Comment